TALK TO SALES

 Your organization makes QSEHRA payments on a tax-free basis for both the organization and the employees.
 During tax time, use box 12, code FF on each employee’s W-2 to report the total permitted benefit available to the employee through the QSEHRA.

-It’s the employees’ responsibility to track any reimbursements for incurred expenses while they didn’t have minimum essential coverage (MEC).
-They may need to include these amounts as part of their gross income.
+Employees are responsible for tracking any reimbursements for incurred health expenses while they don’t have minimum essential coverage.
+You may need to include these amounts as part of their gross salary, which would make it taxable income.

 Consider the costs of self-administering your QSEHRA

-The cost of your time spent reviewing employees’ reimbursements, submitting payments, record keeping, and sending out annual QSEHRA notices is also a huge drain on productivity from your organization.
-The average HR representative’s salary, just 400 hours—or 7 hours a week in a full-time schedule—dedicated to QSEHRA responsibilities could cost $10,000 a year.
+Penalties aside, the time spent reviewing employees’ reimbursements, submitting payments, record keeping, and sending out annual QSEHRA notices is also a huge drain on productivity from your organization.
+And between the cost and time needed, you might want to spend the funds and efforts on other parts of your business.

 Want help administering your QSEHRA?

-If you’re attracted to the benefits of self-administration but wary of the time costs and compliance concerns, PeopleKeep’s combined software and customer support solution is a great choice.
+If you’re attracted to the benefits of self-administration but wary of the time costs and compliance requirements, PeopleKeep’s cloud-based administration software and award-winning customer support solution is a great choice.

-Our #1-rated software and award-winning customer service provides a simple platform for administering employee benefits like a QSEHRA.
-It gives your organization a legal plan document, verifies employee expenses for approval by the plan administrator, and automatically sends required notices.
+We provide a simple platform for administering personalized employee benefits like a QSEHRA.
+We help your organization with legal plan documents, verify qualified expenses for you, and automatically send required notices to your employees.

-Here’s the best part—unlike working with a third-party administrator, our software simply acts as a support system for self administrators, so you’re always the one calling the shots.
+Here’s the best part—unlike working with a third-party QSEHRA administrator, our software simply acts as a support system for self-administrators, so you’re always the one calling the shots.

 Conclusion

-Administering your first QSEHRA can seem like a daunting task, but we’re here to help you through it.
-Whether it’s your first time offering a health benefit, or you’d just like to make sure you’re staying compliant, PeopleKeep’s software and support team help thousands of organizations administer HRAs everyday, and we’d love to help you, too.
+Whether it’s your first time offering a health benefit or you’d just like to ensure you’re staying compliant, PeopleKeep’s software and support team help thousands of organizations administer HRAs daily—and we’d love to help you, too.